NETHERLANDS vs ENGLAND, Amsterdam, 12/08/09

 Both sides are ranked in the UFWC all-time top 5, and both are ranked in FIFA’s current top 10.
 The Netherlands are ranked fifth in the all-time UFWC rankings, with England second, behind all-time champions Scotland.
 The Netherlands are ranked third by FIFA, with England seventh.

 The bookies make the Netherlands favourites.
 At the time of writing, best odds for a Dutch win are 7/5 at Boylesports.
-An English victory is 11/5 at Bet365.
-Coral have the draw at 23/10.
+An English victory is 11/5, with the draw at 23/10.

 The match will be screened live in the UK on ITV1, with the broadcast beginning at 19:30, and the game kicking off at 19:45.
 [UPDATE: In the Netherlands, the match will be broadcast on SBS 6 – thanks Jesse.]